-As COVID-19 complicates back-to-school, Governor Gavin Newsom unveiled a new PSA partnership on back-to-school safety with Sesame Workshop, the nonprofit behind Sesame Street, and facilitated by the Skoll Foundation and Participant.
-Three new PSAs will be released to teach kids healthy habits for staying safe during the pandemic.
-The new PSAs build on California’s “Your Actions Saves Lives” COVID-19 public awareness and education campaign.
+A new PSA partnership on back-to-school safety with Sesame Workshop, the nonprofit behind Sesame Street, and facilitated by the Skoll Foundation and Participant.
+Three PSAs to teach kids healthy habits for staying safe during the pandemic.
+The PSAs build on California’s “Your Actions Saves Lives” COVID-19 public awareness and education campaign.

-The new Sesame Workshop back-to-school PSA featuring Elmo and his dad Louie can be found in English here and in Spanish here.
-The additional two PSAs featuring the Oscar and Grover characters will also be released in English and in Spanish over the course of the next week.
+The Sesame Workshop back-to-school PSA featuring Elmo and his dad Louie can be found in English here and in Spanish here.
+The additional two PSAs featuring the Oscar and Grover characters will also be released in English and in Spanish.

 Ocean View School District is committed to the vision of every child entering school ready to learn.
 Knowing that parents are important partners in their children’s education, the District desires and expects parents to be actively involved at Oak View Preschool as parent volunteers.
 Parents are encouraged to participate on the Parent Advisory Committee.
 Staff development and self-assessment are vital to ensure ongoing program improvement.
 A comprehensive self-study is conducted annually, and results are used to make program improvements.
 All preschool staff members are encouraged to take classes in early childhood education, attend workshops, conferences and staff trainings to im-prove their skills for working with children and parents.